brc20pm/documentation/docs/Introducing.md

 slug: /introducing
 ---

-# Introducing
+# introduce

-OrdScript is the first scalable Bitcoin-native data availability layer.
+OrdScript - an ordinals native programming language

-## OrdScript: Unleashing the potential of developers on the Bitcoin network
+## OrdScript: Smart contracts on Bitcoin

-### Introduction
+### introduce

-In the dynamic development of blockchain technology, you may have come across terms such as **Inscription, Rune** or **BTCL2**.

-Although **OrdScript does not fall directly into these categories** it carries their concepts **and extends these capabilities in transformative ways**
+Regarding the implementation of the ideas in Ordnals [discussions](https://github.com/ordinals/ord/discussions/2217), it ended up being somewhat different but mostly inspired by his ideas.

+In June 2023, [danny huuep](https://twitter.com/huuep) proposed the idea of "OrdScript" in the Ordinals discussion and [posted](https://twitter.com/huuep/status/1672369925929975809) on the social platform X.com, triggering heated discussions.
+Developing a dedicated language is a very large project and very difficult!
+So we use the existing programming language JavaScript to accomplish this.
+Although the final implementation is different from danny huuep's idea, it can be fully compatible or incorporated into Ordinals.

+The final ideal implementation: It should be like the ChainLink decentralized oracle network, solving the existing indexer centralization problem through Offchain Reporting (OCR)

 ### Development background

-- In March 2023, the Bitcoin network witnessed an epoch-making evolution-the introduction of the ordinal protocol.
-This protocol specifies a method for seamlessly operating tokens and NFTs on the Bitcoin network.
+- In March 2023, the Bitcoin network witnessed an epoch-making evolution—the launch of the Ordinal Protocol.
+The protocol specifies a way to seamlessly run tokens and NFTs on the Bitcoin network.
-- In May 2023, with the rise of platforms such as Unisat and MagicEden, a thriving Bitcoin ecosystem quickly formed.
-While these advances advance token mechanisms on Bitcoin, they lack a key component—developer programming autonomy.
+- In May 2023, with the rise of Unisat, MagicEden and other platforms, a flourishing Bitcoin ecosystem was rapidly formed.
+While these advancements advance Bitcoin’s token mechanics, they lack a key component—developer programming autonomy.

-- Out of curiosity and innovation, we explore the underlying principles of these protocols.
-This exploration led to an idea: Why not replicate these mechanisms in a way that empowers developers to craft their own solutions?
 - OrdScript was born from this vision.
-It's not just a protocol, it's a revolutionary tool that unlocks endless possibilities for developers.
+It is a revolutionary tool that unlocks endless possibilities for developers.
 Like Ethereum’s smart scripts, OrdScript makes it possible to develop and execute decentralized applications.
-However, it differentiates itself by using JavaScript, a language known among developers for its ubiquity and ease of use.
+However, what sets it apart is its use of JavaScript, a language well-known among developers for its ubiquity and ease of use.
-- OrdScript is designed to make everything you imagine possible.
-It brings the versatility of Ethereum smart scripts to the solid, secure Bitcoin network, but with a twist – using JavaScript.
-This approach not only makes blockchain development more accessible, but also opens up a new horizon for innovation that was previously limited to more complex programming languages.
+- OrdScript is designed to make anything you imagine possible.
+It brings the versatility of Ethereum smart scripts to the reliable, secure Bitcoin network, but with a twist – using JavaScript.
+This approach not only makes blockchain development easier, but also opens up new horizons for innovation that were previously limited to more complex programming languages.
-- OrdScript is an important expansion of the Bitcoin ecosystem.
+- OrdScript is an important extension to the Bitcoin ecosystem.
 It is not just an enhancement to existing technology, but a bridge that perfectly combines the stability of Bitcoin with the innovation of modern blockchain technology.
-Through OrdScript, developers can create complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications, while maintaining the core security and decentralization features of the Bitcoin network.
+With OrdScript, developers can create complex smart scripts on the Bitcoin network, perform cross-chain transactions, and even develop and manage decentralized applications while maintaining the core security and decentralized nature of the Bitcoin network.

 ### Conclusion